crisostomi/portfolio/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
   - course: MSc in Computer Science
     institution: Sapienza, University of Rome
+    grade: ""
     year: 2021
   - course: BSc in Computer Science
     institution: Sapienza, University of Rome
+    grade: "110/110 with honours"
     year: 2019

 # Social/Academic Networking